awakenedhaki/masterR/playground/toy_data/README.md

 middle class.
 They were all around $45,000 to $120,000, so let’s go with that and plot the middle class’s distribution.

-The first method I show you is quick and dirty way of getting a graph colored by income class.
+The first method I show you is a simple way of getting a graph colored by income class.
 I will show you a better method after this one.

 ``` r
 UPPER = 120000